sathvikaiyengar/expensetracker/README.md

 ## Running Instructions

-This application consists of a Python/Flask backend and an Angular frontend.
+This application consists of a Python/Flask backend and an Angular frontend to be run in 2 separate terminals.

 To run the Angular front end:
 > cd frontend/expense-tracker/src/app